|

 Instead of buying new clothes & other products, and contributing to the waste stream by the fashion industry, start shopping second-hand.

-Whenever you need something new, visit a few local second-hand stores first, or Check out second-hand online stores, if you cannot find what you need locally.
+Whenever you need something new, visit a few local second-hand stores first, or check out second-hand online stores, if you cannot find what you need locally.

 8. DIY products